What Are the Best and Worst US States to Drive In?

 10 Worst States to Drive In

 Louisiana ranks as the second-worst state for driving.
-The state has the sixth-highest rate of fatal car accidents, with nearly 20 fatal crashes for every 100,000 residents.
-The state's road quality ranks seventh-worst in the country, with only 71% of its roads in acceptable condition.
-Maryland, taking the fourth spot on the worst states for driving list, is also the priciest state for drivers.
-Beyond high gas and maintenance costs, it carries the second-highest annual premium for comprehensive auto insurance at $1,191.
+The state records nearly 20 fatal crashes per 100,000 residents, the sixth-highest rate in the U.S. Only 71% of Louisiana's roads are in acceptable condition, ranking seventh-worst in the country.
+Maryland, ranked fourth-worst overall, is the priciest state for drivers.
+Beyond high gas and maintenance costs, Maryland carries the second-highest annual premium for full coverage auto insurance at $1,191.

 10 Worst States for Drivers